transistorfet/moa/docs/posts/2021-11-making_an_emulator.md

 remaining addresses are the value loaded into the program counter when a given exception occurs.
 This table cannot be relocated on the 68000, but it can be changed after reset on the 68010.
 Computie uses the 68010 for this exact feature, so that the OS can put the vector table in RAM, but the monitor software doesn't use interrupts.
-We wont cover interrupts here so this feature isn't needed for now and we can focus only on emulating the 68000.
+We won't cover interrupts here so this feature isn't needed for now and we can focus only on emulating the 68000.
 As for the vector table, we just need to simulate how the processor starts up on power on or after a reset, in which case the vector table is always at address 0, and the first two long words are the stack pointer and initial program